broadinstitute/gnomad-browser/browser/help/topics/v4-browser-hts.md

     - `grpmax_gen_anc`: Genetic ancestry group associated with groupmax FAF.
   - `faf99`: Struct containing information about the FAF (99% CI).
 Contains same subfields as above (`faf95`).
   - `fafmax`: Struct containing information about the maximum FAF.
-    - `gnomad`: Struct containing information about the fafmax for all of gnomad.
+    - `gnomad`: Struct containing information about the fafmax for all of gnomad for the joint exome and genome data.
       - `faf95_max`: Max FAF value for the (95% CI).
       - `faf95_max_gen_anc`: Genetic ancestry group associated with the grpmax FAF (95% CI).
       - `faf99_max`: Max FAF(99% CI).f